 4. Test It Out

 If your battery is older, especially if it is at least three-years old, it should be tested to ensure it has sufficient capacity.
 A digital multimeter will accomplish that task.
 First, set the range on the DC voltage scale to 20V, then insert the positive or red test lead of the multimeter into the terminal denoted by a “V” for voltage.
 Second, insert the negative or the black test lead into the terminal marked “COM” for common.
-Third, activate the multimeter, then connect the open end of the positive lead to the battery’s positive terminal, then do the same with the black lead.
+Third, activate the multimeter, then connect the open end of the positive lead to the battery’s positive terminal, then connect the black test lead to the negative battery terminal.
 Fourth, observe the voltage number on the multimeter screen.
 If the battery is fully charged, then it will read at least 12.65 volts.
 If it reads 12.4 to 12.6 volts, you may need to recharge it for up to 12 hours.
 With a reading of 12.3 volts or lower, your car battery should be replaced.
+Keep in mind that a low reading could also be caused by corroded terminals, so give them a good cleaning and test again if your battery is suspect.

 Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For additional information on cold weather car battery care, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.